10 Self-Massage Moves to Ease Aches and Pains

 Anyone who’s ever had a professional massage can attest to how great you feel afterward.
 You emerge from the room like you’re walking on air.
-Stress has melted away, and muscle aches and pains are a distant memory.
+Stress has melted away, and muscle pains are a distant memory.
 With benefits like that, we all should be getting weekly massages.

 Too bad we’re all busy—and not made of money.